 How to access and use your EAP

-Using an EAP is simpler than most employees think, but not asking about it is the #1 reason people don't benefit.
-Here is a step-by-step guide to getting started.
+Using an EAP is simpler than most employees think—not asking is the #1 reason people miss out.
+Here's how to start.

-- Call or log in to the EAP portal: The fastest way to start is to call the toll-free number provided.
-You’ll speak to an intake coordinator who will schedule your first counseling session (usually within 24-48 hours).
+- Call or log in to the EAP portal: The fastest way is to call the toll-free number.
+You'll speak to an intake coordinator who schedules your first session (usually within 24-48 hours).

-- Know it’s completely confidential: EAP providers are bound by HIPAA and state privacy laws.
-Your employer will not know you used the service, what you discussed, or even if you used it.
+- Know it's completely confidential: EAP providers follow HIPAA and state privacy laws.
+Your employer won't know you used the service, what you discussed, or even if you used it.
 No records appear on your medical chart or insurance claims.

 - Use it for more than just counseling: Call the same number to schedule a legal consultation, ask for child care referrals, or speak with a financial counselor.
 Each issue is handled separately and anonymously.

-- Factor it into your broader benefits strategy: If you're using an EAP, you may also want to explore how preventive health actions (like annual physicals, mental health screenings, or biometric screenings) can earn you rewards or credits through programs like WellthCare.
+- Factor it into your broader benefits strategy: If you're using an EAP, explore how preventive health actions (like annual physicals, mental health screenings, or biometric screenings) can earn you rewards or credits through programs like WellthCare.
 Integrating your EAP with preventive health incentives can compound the benefits.

 Common misconceptions about EAPs